Do you think Acts 15 indicates that circumcision is required and that a seventh-day Sabbath is neccessary to observe for Gentile Christians?

 God did tell Moses that anyone who works on the Sabbath would be put to death (Exodus 31:15, 35:2).
 However, I think it is important to distinguish between the commandments in the Book of the Covenant (Exodus 24:7), which includes the Ten Commandments written by God's finger, and later commandments, which God gave to Moses.

-The Book of the Covenant (Exodus 20-23) consists of the commandments spoken by God at Mount Sinai, before the people broke their covenant with Him (via the golden calf), after which penalties for breaking fellowship with God (especially worshiping other gods) became more severe.
+The Book of the Covenant (Exodus 20-23) consists of the commandments spoken to Moses by God at Mount Sinai, before the people broke their covenant with Him (via the golden calf), after which penalties for breaking fellowship with God (especially worshiping other gods) became more severe.
 There was no penalty of death for working on the Sabbath in Exodus 20:9,10 or 23:12.

 As for the list of things from which to abstain in Acts 15:20, it certainly is not an all-inclusive list of Torah requirements.
 For instance, murder, stealing, and adultery were not on the list, but of course the Gentiles would have been expected to refrain from these sinful deeds as well.